-The Alpha Coal project is a A$6.4 billion coal mine and export project that is proposed to be constructed in Queensland, Australia.
-The black thermal coal mine and associated rail and port infrastructure are expected to produce and transport, respectively, an estimated 30 million tonnes per year to Asia.
-The rail corridor would be 495 km long linking the mine near the town of Alpha in the Galilee Basin with an export port at Abbot Point, Queensland.
+The Alpha Coal project is a AUD 6.8 billion coal mine and export project that is proposed to be constructed in Queensland, Australia.
+The black thermal coal mine and associated rail and port infrastructure are expected to produce and transport an estimated 30 million tonnes per year to Asia.
+The rail corridor, which requires an investment of AUD 4 billion, would be 495 km long linking the mine near the town of Alpha in the Galilee Basin to an export port at Abbot Point, Queensland.
 If the project is approved, it will be the first coal mine in the Galilee Basin.
-The activities of this project are expected to directly and negatively impact the Great Barrier Reef due to export shipments, which will directly cross the reef.
+The activities of this project are expected to directly and negatively impact the Great Barrier Reef due to export shipments crossing the reef.

 On 29 May 2012, the Queensland Coordinator-General issued a report on the project and recommended that it be approved subject to 128 conditions.
 However, within hours of this being announced, the Federal Environment Minister issued a statement explaining that significant national environmental issues had not been adequately considered by the State Government and that additional Federal assessment may be required.

-Banks and other financial institutions should declare their intention to avoid investing in the Alpha Coal Project.
+Banks and financial institutions should declare their intention to avoid investing in the Alpha Coal Project.

 The Alpha region where the mine is proposed has a very low population base and is a cattle grazing region.
-In order to build the mine, major new infrastructure will be required and the region is expected to be transformed from its traditional agricultural base.
-Skills shortages created by the rapid expansion of mining are leading to a heavy use of FIFO (or “Fly in, fly out”) workers.
+In order to build the mine, major new infrastructure will be required.
+The region is expected to be transformed from its traditional agricultural base.
+Skills shortages created by the rapid expansion of mining are leading to a heavy use of FIFO (Fly in, fly out) workers.
 It is expected that most of the workers at the Alpha mine will be FlFO.

-The mine would directly impact an area of 20,618 hectares.
-This land is currently a range of different types of woodland and non-remnant grassland (grazing land).
+- The mine would directly impact an area of 20,618 hectares.
+This land currently consists of a range of different types of woodland and non-remnant grassland (grazing land).

-The Alpha project will result in the clearance of thousands of hectares of land that is high value habitat for a number of threatened species including the endangered black-throated finch and star finch and the venerable red goshawk, squatter pigeon, Australian painted snipe, greater long-eared bat, and yaka skink.
+- The Alpha project will result in the clearance of thousands of hectares of land that are a high value habitat for a number of threatened species including the endangered black-throated finch, star finch, the venerable red goshawk, squatter pigeon, Australian painted snipe, greater long-eared bat, and yaka skink.

-Surveys of the project area identified a total of 167 vertebrate fauna species: 94 birds, 36 mammals, 27 reptiles and 10 amphibians.
-The mammals included 3 species of wallaby, kangaroos, bettong, echidna, koala and 17 species of bat.
-The birds included emu, the vulnerable southern Squatter Pigeon and 24 migratory species.
+- Surveys of the project area identified a total of 167 vertebrate fauna species: 94 birds, 36 mammals, 27 reptiles and 10 amphibians.
+The mammals included three species of wallaby, kangaroos, bettong, echidna, koala and seventeen species of bat.
+The birds included emu, the vulnerable southern Squatter Pigeon and twenty four migratory species.

-The Greentree Creek flows across an area set to be opencut mined.
-The proponent is also planning a 9km diversion of the Lagoon Creek which crosses the mine site
+- The Greentree Creek flows in an area set to be open cut mined.
+The proponent is also planning a nine km diversion of the Lagoon Creek which crosses the mine site.

-The Alpha project would be the first mine to be created in the Galilee basin, opening the door for several other major coal mine proposals in the region.
-The 30 million tonne Alpha coal mine would be the biggest of its kind and result in an additional 65 million tonnes of CO2 added to the atmosphere each year.
+- The Alpha project would be the first mine in the Galilee basin, opening the door to several other major coal mine proposals in the region.
+The 30 million tonne Alpha coal mine would be the biggest of its kind and result in a 65 million tonnes of CO2 addition to the atmosphere each year.

-As the first thermal coal export mine of its kind, and by establishing infrastructure that could be shared by other mines, the Alpha project would facilitate the opening up of the Galilee basin to coal mining at large.
-This would result in billions of tonnes of carbon pollution generated from burning the coal dug up from the Galilee over the coming decades.
-It would also have a devastating impact on the Great Barrier Reef coastline, increasing shipping numbers by up to 10,000 ships per year over the coming decade.
+- As the first thermal coal export mine of its kind, and by establishing infrastructure that could be shared by other mines, the Alpha project would facilitate the opening up of the Galilee basin to coal mining at large.
+This would result in billions of tonnes of carbon pollution generated from burning coal.
+It would have a devastating impact on the Great Barrier Reef coastline, increasing shipping numbers by up to 10,000 ships per year.

-The United Nations World Heritage body UNESCO visited Australia in March 2012 out of concern that coastal development was having on the Great Barrier Reef World Heritage Area.
-UNESCO delivered a report on 1 June 2012 that proposes a UN decision that “…requests the State Party to not permit any new port development or associated infrastructure outside of the existing and long-established major port areas within or adjoining the property, and to ensure that development is not permitted if it would impact individually or cumulatively on the Outstanding Universal Value of the [World Heritage] property.”
+- The United Nations World Heritage body UNESCO visited Australia in March 2012 out of concern of which effect coastal development was having on the Great Barrier Reef World Heritage Area.
+UNESCO delivered a report on June 1 2012 that proposes a UN decision that “…requests the State Party to not permit any new port development or associated infrastructure outside of the existing and long-established major port areas within or adjoining the property, and to ensure that development is not permitted if it would impact individually or cumulatively on the Outstanding Universal Value of the [World Heritage] property.”
 This is likely to result in additional environmental scrutiny for GVK's port development at Abbot Point.